Why Use a Baby Carrier?

-Babies feel happy and settled.
-Your baby will feel comforted and by being close to you and from the movement of your walking, breathing and heartbeat.
+1. Babies feel happy and settled in a baby carrier.
+Your baby will feel comforted by being close to you and from the movement of your walking, breathing and heartbeat.

-It’s incredibly practical.
+2. It’s incredibly practical.
 You’ll have your hands free to make sandwiches, do the laundry, look after other children…the list is endless.
-Slings take up far less room than prams and buggies, making travelling by car or public transport so much easier.
+Baby slings take up far less room than prams and buggies, making travelling by car or public transport so much easier.

-An upright, gently moving position can make babies with reflux or digestive problems more comfortable.
+6. An upright, gently moving position in a baby carrier help babies with reflux or digestive problems, making them more comfortable.

-It’s good for their cognitive and emotional development.
-Your baby can see the world around them and engage with you face to face – and snuggle into you if they want a rest.
+10. It’s good for their cognitive and emotional development.
+Being in a carrier, your baby can see the world around them and engage with you face to face – and snuggle into you if they want a rest.